Cosmoledo: History

-The name Cosmoledo is said to honor a Portuguese navigator who was part of Juan de Nova's crew.
+The name Cosmoledo honours António (or Antão) Gonçalves Cosme Ledo who sailed to India in 1537 as pilot of the vessel Flor de la Mar, becoming patron chief before returning to Portugal in 1545 aboard the São Joao.

 Menai and Wizard Islands were named after ships that explored the atoll on the Moresby Expedition in 1822.

 In 1878, Sergeant Rivers visited the atoll and reported that judging by the turtle remains on the beach, the atoll was frequently visited by fishermen and whalers.
 He found a recently destroyed hut and ‘turtle park’ on Menai; a hut on the southern point of Wizard built from the wreckage of the Merry Monarch (wrecked in April 1874), which had been burnt.
 He reported that Menai was virtually covered with tall mangroves.
-Cosmoledo was settled shortly after this and a visitor in 1895, noted 200-300 coconut trees, maize and goats.
-By 1901 there were just two men on Menai, one on Wizard and four on North-east Island.
+Cosmoledo was settled shortly after this and a visitor in 1895 noted 200-300 coconut trees, maize and goats.
+By 1901, there were just two men on Menai, one on Wizard and four on North-east Island.
 Exploitation of guano on North-east Island was taking place in 1901, when 120 tons had been removed.
 A few years later, mangrove bark had become an important product; it was dried and exported for tannin.
 The atoll was inhabited as a fishing and turtling station until 1992 when it was abandoned.